pussinboots/vagrant-git/README.md

 The --up option is optional the default vagrant command is up if no other is specified.
 The --g option is optional default is git and other value is https set the git protocol to use for git clone

+##Version

+* 0.0.2 3 hours of development and some error handling is missing also tests

 ##Project Configuration

 The main software project should contain the .vagrant.yml file on the project root like [softcover fork](https://github.com/pussinboots/softcover).